 This is actually a ‘trust’ – Cindy taking care of the money given by grandma for the benefit of her kids.
 Grandma is the settler of the trust, Cindy is the trustee, Alice and Ben are the beneficiaries, the $1,000 is the trust property, interest earned from the bank and dividend received are the trust income, profits realized from selling the shares are capital gains for the trust, money used to pay school fees are the corpus (capital) of the trust.
 Cindy should act in the best interest of her kids with the money.
 If she spends the money on her own gambling, then she will breach her fiduciary duty to her kids.

 Imagine the money is a $1M dollar property which nets a $100K rental income per annum, or a wonderful business which can realize a capital gain of $1M when it is sold.
 Rather than holding the asset under your individual name, the asset belongs to your whole family (beneficiaries) and you are in charge of the asset as the trustee.
 In order to protect the trustee, a new empty company should be incorporated to be the trustee with the controller being the shareholder and director.

 Benefits of holding the asset in trust:

 Disadvantages of holding asset in trust:

-So, is trust a better structure for me?
+So is trust structure better for me?
 The short answer is it depends!
-There is no the best structure, only the most suitable structure at a certain time under a certain circumstance.
-That is why at ML Tax Solution, we understand our clients’ situation and will go through the pros and cons with you in details and work out the most suitable business structure for you.
+There is no the best structure, only the most suitable structure at a certain time.
+That is why at ML Tax Solution, we understand our clients’ situation and will go through the pros and cons with you in details and work out the most suitable one for you.